Limelight (1952 film): Release

+The film inspired protests, in particular from the American Legion.
+Based on their protests, Charles Skouras, president of National Theatres and its subsidiary Fox West Coast Theatres blocked its release in Los Angeles.

-While touring Britain to promote the film, Chaplin learned that he had been refused a re-entry visa to the United States because of his alleged communist sympathies, and many American theaters refused to play Limelight.
+While heading to Britain to promote the film, Chaplin learned that he had been refused a re-entry visa to the United States because of his alleged communist sympathies and the criticized nature of his recent personal life, and many American theaters refused to play Limelight.
 Outside of cinemas in several East Coast cities, the film was not seen by the American moviegoing public.
 It was not until 1972 that the film was finally seen in wide American release.
 Limelight currently holds an excellent 96% on Rotten Tomatoes.
 The film was massively popular in Japan.
 It was enormously successful in Europe and around the world.
 However, in the U.S. it was a relative disappointment, only taking in $1 million.

 Limelight enjoyed a cumulative worldwide gross of $8 million.
 Chaplin biographer Jeffrey Vance notes that the film's reputation has slowly grown over the decades.
 Vance maintains "Limelight is Chaplin's last great film, and it plays like a self-conscious summing up of his life and career.
 As a journey back to his beginnings and an often rapier-sharp self-critique, Limelight is Chaplin's most deeply personal and introspective film."